- Student Charter

 The QAA website gives more general information about national Quality Assurance requirements.
 The School follows the national Academic Infrastructure, which includes the Framework for Higher Education Qualifications in England, Wales and Northern Ireland, and the QAA Code of Practice.
 The School has a Credit and Qualifications Framework which defines the underpinning structures for all modules and programmes leading to taught awards and research higher education qualifications at LSHTM.

-The HEFCE (Higher Education Funding Council for England) website also gives information about national/governmental requirements on quality assurance in Higher Education.
+The Office for Students website also gives information about national/governmental requirements on quality assurance in Higher Education.

 - Education Strategy

 - External Reviews and Accreditation

 LSHTM last underwent Institutional Review by the UK Quality Assurance Agency (QAA) in autumn 2012, looking at the quality and standards of our educational provision.
 This is a process in which all UK universities are required to participate every six years.

 The review report confirms that the London School of Hygiene & Tropical Medicine 'meets UK expectations' in all the judgement areas looked at by QAA - academic standards, quality and enhancement of student learning opportunities, and public information about the education we offer.

 The School has agreed a main action plan in response to the recommendations and affirmations in the report, which was published in May 2013 and has been regularly updated (most recently in June 2016) with progress to date.